Keith Elliot Greenberg: Career

-In January, 2018, the Toronto Star listed "Best Seat in the House: My Life in the Jeff Healey Band," co-authored by Greenberg and former Jeff Healey Band drummer Tom Stephen, as one of its top five music book recommendations.
+In January, 2018, the Toronto Star listed Best Seat in the House: My Life in the Jeff Healey Band, co-authored by Greenberg and former Jeff Healey Band drummer Tom Stephen, as one of its top five music book recommendations.
 The Toronto Globe and Mail described the book as "240 beer-soaked...and debauched pages."

-His 2019 book, "Where You Goin' With That Gun in Your Hand?
-The True Crime Blotter of Rock 'n' Roll," published by Backbeat, profiles 21 deaths related to the music industry.
-Milwaukee's "Shepherd Express" jokingly described it as a "bloody entertaining read."
+His 2019 book, Where You Goin' With That Gun in Your Hand?
+The True Crime Blotter of Rock 'n' Roll, published by Backbeat, profiles 21 deaths related to the music industry.

-Greenberg traveled to Stockholm, Sweden to interview Anna Wohlin, the former model and girlfriend of Brian Jones, who was the last survivor who had been present at his estate when he died in 1969.
-It was her final interview.
-She died shortly before the book's release.

-His book, "Too Sweet: Inside the Indie Wrestling Revolution," was released in 2020 release by ECW Press.
-Sports Illustrated praised the book's "elegant prose, and Library Journal wrote, "Professional wrestling fans and historians will be gratified."
+His book, Too Sweet: Inside the Indie Wrestling Revolution, was released in 2020 by ECW Press.

-While writing the "Colour Commentary" column in the British publication, Inside the Ropes Wrestling Magazine in 2021, he began writing his next book for ECW Press, "Follow the Buzzards: Pro Wrestling in the Age of COVID-19," scheduled for a fall 2022 release.
-According to a Forbes review, "The wrestling industry has always been a microcosm of society at large, and I challenge anybody to find a book or publication that does a better job telling the story of pro wrestling in the COVID era than Keith Elliot Greenberg."
+While writing the "Colour Commentary" column in the publication, Inside the Ropes Wrestling Magazine in 2021, he began writing his next book for ECW Press, Follow the Buzzards: Pro Wrestling in the Age of COVID-19.

+ECW Press also published his book: "Bigger, Better, Badder: WrestleMania III and the Year It All Changed" in March 2025.

+In November 2025, Random House released his book chronicling the first five years of All Elite Wrestling (AEW), titled "This Book is All Elite."

+He regularly appears on A&E's WWE Biography series, where he is listed as "WWE historian."

 History

 His first book, Menudo, was published in 1983 and was the story of Menudo, a 1980s pop band.
 In the mid-1980s, he began working for USA Today, and other news publishers as well.

 In 1990, he wrote the PBS documentary The Blue Helmets, about United Nations peace-keeping.

-After writing about professional wrestling for a number of newspapers and magazines, he became a regular writer, contributor, and reporter for WWE, known formerly as World Wrestling Federation.
+After writing about professional wrestling for a number of newspapers and magazines, he became a writer, contributor, and reporter for WWE, known formerly as World Wrestling Federation, in 1985.
 He also co-authored a number of biographies of professional wrestlers, including Freddie Blassie, Ric Flair, and Superstar Billy Graham.
-In 2009, he co-wrote an unreleased biography of The Iron Sheik.

 Personal life

-A father of two children, he currently resides in Brooklyn, New York..
-Keith's oldest child is underground, New York filmmaker Dylan Greenberg.
+He has two children and lives in Brooklyn, New York.
+Keith's oldest child is underground New York filmmaker Dylan Greenberg.